 - Web AR.
 Let people interact with your content on any device with a camera and internet connection.
 With Web AR SDK from Banuba, you will be able to get access to the widest possible target audience at the lowest acquisition cost.

-Augmented reality marketing is a proven way to increase sales, decrease returns, and attract attention to your brand.
+Augmented reality marketing is a proven way to increase sales and product performance metrics, decrease returns, and attract attention to your brand.
 Both major corporations and SMEs have made use of it and achieved significant gains.
 With Banuba’s AR technology you too can benefit from AR marketing.
 So don’t hesitate to contact us and start a free trial of the SDK.

 How to use augmented reality for marketing?